2019-2020 CONCERT SEASON PREVIEW

-Vancouver has always offered an astonishing array of high-level classical music, featuring a stream of international artists that fill up the calendar from September to June.
-In the last three years, concert offerings have increased even further.
-The city now has almost 30 musical institutions, and these have further augmented distinction and balance over all musical genres, whether this be orchestral, chamber music, solo recital, Early Music, or New Music.
-Opera is springing back in many directions after the Vancouver Opera’s reorganization.
+Vancouver has long offered up a splendid menu of classical music, featuring a stream of local and international artists that fill up the calendar from September to June.
+In the last four years, concert offerings have increased even further.
+The city now has almost 30 musical institutions, and these have further augmented distinction and balance over all musical genres, whether this be orchestral, chamber music, solo recital, or vocal.
+Both Early Music and New Music have expanded their audiences considerably, and this has created a new and real synergy for the city and its performers.
+Opera is springing back after the Vancouver Opera’s reorganization, with contributions by smaller opera presenters too.
+Recent years have also seen major presenters sponsor concerts together.
+This season is special since it marks both the 50th anniversary of Early Music Vancouver and the 40th anniversary of the Vancouver Recital Society; both organizations celebrate with a wonderful set of concerts that pay homage to their past.
 Efforts by our site, the Vancouver Sun, Georgia Straight, and other local media provide the city with strong previewing and reviewing of events, often featuring interviews with celebrated musicians and artistic directors.
-As with many centers, Vancouver is exceptionally youth oriented, offering tickets for students and/or individuals under 35 for around $15.
+As with many centers, Vancouver is exceptionally youth oriented, offering tickets for students and/or individuals under 35 for as low as $15.

 VANCOUVER SYMPHONY ORCHESTRA (VSO)